devismail2y/notashoppingnote-old/computer-and-society/CS14-UAS-Project-LiteratureReview1.md

 Preventing system compromises through automated controls and monitoring.

 **Vigilant**
-Continous monitoring to determine that a system is still secure or has been compromised.
+Continuous monitoring to determine that a system is still secure or has been compromised.

 **Resilient**
 Has the plans and procedures in place to identify, contain, and neutralize cyber attack in order to restore normal operations.